 Members will be advised of the RMS gate code nearer the date of the meeting.

-Keep safe and we look forward to seeing you.
+Keep safe and we look forward to seeing you in person.